Previous post: ADDers Should Learn From the Presidential Online Websites and Blogs

 Search Engine Results for “Barack Obama” and “John McCain”

-Google News, Images and Video
+Google News, Google Images and Video

 John McCain beats Barack Obama significantly in Google News though by 173%.
 There’s almost 3 times as many results for Barack Obama in Google images and 51% more hits in Google Video as there is for John McCain.